wtfleming/wtfleming.github.io/_drafts/2020-01-26-chip8-webassembly-rust.markdown

 * 0x050-0x0A0 - In emulators stores the 4x5 pixel font set (0-F).
 * 0x200-0xFFF - Program ROM and work RAM.

-One of the first things you will want to do is load the program into memory starting at position 0x200.
+One of the first things you will need to do is load the program into memory starting at position 0x200.

 #### Opcodes